abdurrahaman4363/manufacturer-client-assign-12/README.md

 - use react firebase
 - use react bootstrap
 - use react fireabase hooks
-- react toast and react hook form etc.
+- react toast and react hook form
+- react query use
+- axios use
+- react hook form
+- tailwind css use
+- daisy ui uses etc.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).